-- The Trust has a duty under the Equality Act 2010 to increase its accessibility for disabled CYP. - The Trust has an Accessibility Plan which outlines its strategies. - We endeavour to offer all curriculum opportunities and activities to all CYP and make reasonable adjustments where necessary to sustain an ethos of an inclusive environment. - Staff receive input from Shropshire Sensory Inclusion Service to enable them to adapt their teaching methods, confidently use hearing monitors and adapt materials or the learning environment to support CYP with visual impairment. - Parents/carers of CYP with disabilities receive information through letter, website, text and email and sometimes through a follow up telephone call depending on their preferred method of communication.
+- 12.1 The Trust has a duty under the Equality Act 2010 to ensure its accessibility for disabled CYP. - 12.2 The Trust has an Accessibility Plan which outlines its strategies. - 12.3 We endeavour to offer all curriculum opportunities and activities to all CYP and make reasonable adjustments where necessary to sustain an ethos of an inclusive environment. - 12.4 Staff receive input from Shropshire Sensory Inclusion Service to enable them to adapt their teaching methods, confidently use hearing monitors and adapt materials or the learning environment to support CYP with visual impairment. - 12.5 Responsible adult(s) of CYP with disabilities receive information through letter, website, text and email and sometimes through a follow up telephone call depending on their preferred method of communication.

-13 Procedures for concerns
+13 Procedures for concerns and complaints

 - 13.1 The Trust endeavours to do our best for all CYP but if there are any concerns, we encourage those concerned to approach, in the first instance, the SENDCO directly and then if unresolved, the Headteacher.
 A response will be made as soon as possible.
-More information regarding concerns is included in individual Trust schools' SEND Information Report(s). - 13.2 Parents/carers are informed about IASS (Information, Advice & Support Service) so that they can obtain support, advice and information if they wish.
+More information regarding concerns is included in individual Trust schools' SEND Information Report(s). - 13.2 Responsible adult(s) are informed about IASS (Information, Advice & Support Service) so that they can obtain support, advice and information if they wish. - 13.3 If families want to raise concerns or complaints about how we work with SEND CYP, they can do this using the Trust's Complaints Policy which is available on all Trust schools' websites.
+We also actively seek views of families regarding SEND in school via family surveys and in discussion at open events, including family evenings.